Gangarapu-Yashwanth-Kumar/AutoEDA-Automated-Exploratory-Data-Analysis-with-Mistral-and-Gradio/README.md

     ```
     Open the notebook in your web browser and run all cells.
 This will launch the Gradio application, usually accessible at `http://127.0.0.1:7860/`.

-## 📸 Example Output (Screenshots)
-*(Coming soon: Add screenshots here showing the Gradio interface with an uploaded dataset, the EDA report, and generated plots.)*

 ## 🤝 Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, please feel free to open an issue or submit a pull request.